techidaily/site-phone-solutions/source/_posts/in-2024-read-this-guide-to-find-a-reliable-alternative-to-fake-gps-on-lenovo-thinkphone-drfone-by-drfone-virtual-android.md

 - Tap the Share icon.
 If you don't see this icon, tap More and then Share.
 - Choose the app where you want to share the link to the map.

-## Part 3: FAQ: All You Wanna Know about Location Changing on Your Lenovo ThinkPhone

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/gyGoQi7hsZk?si=8OcKcPUj2wSBmVZ1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/LlVkEwpjKKo?si=hXi-mchMaJvbnIzM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## Part 3: FAQ: All You Wanna Know about Location Changing on Your Lenovo ThinkPhone

 ### 1\.
 How can I add my favorite route as favorite?